 Let's look at the most important difference between 4K and 1080p.
 This is, of course, the issue of resolution.

 The 4K designation refers to the close to 4000 horizontal pixels.
-Traditionally, resolution had been labelled according to vertical pixels and in the case of 1080P, 1080 vertical lines make up that high definition resolution.
+Traditionally, the resolution had been labeled according to vertical pixels and in the case of 1080P, 1080 vertical lines make up that high definition resolution.
 By comparison, 4K features 2160 pixels vertically; a considerable increase.

 At an aspect ratio of 16:9, 4K contains almost four times the number of pixels on a screen compared with 1080P technology - more than eight million pixels for 4K and just two million pixels for 1080P.
 This massive difference brings about some important advantages for 4K when one compares it to the quality of a 1080P video.

 Part 2: 3 Reasons to Understand Why 4K Video Is Better Than 1080P

 There are a number of reasons why 4K has pulled clearly ahead of 1080P in terms of picture quality.
 These reasons focus mainly on factors surrounding the way it is able to resolve extra fine detail, being able to see this detail when seated closer than ever to the screen, and from a production point of view, the ability to scale down the recording to regular HD and other formats while retaining the high contrast, highly detailed quality of the original (particularly when viewed up close).

 The top three reasons that 4K video trumps 1080P are: